-In my 144” Sprinter, I traveled mostly solo, and for that, it was perfect.
+When I was in my 144” Sprinter, I traveled mostly solo, and for that it was perfect.
 I also didn’t have a bunch of bulky gear.

 The extra space has also allowed me to have a permanent table to work on with all of my computer stuff stored right below.
 An efficient workspace is key when you are working with limited wi-fi and prefer not to spend your time poaching internet in towns and at McDonald’s.

-Now if I didn’t have to work on the road?
+Now if I didn’t have to work on the road or we weren’t planning to travel for extended periods of time?
 I think we could have made the 144” wheelbase work, although I’m sure that van would still have been packed to the gills.

 One other thing to keep in mind is the 144″ has a larger payload than the 170″ (when comparing the 2500 models).
 For 2022, the 144″ 4×4 Sprinter has a payload of 3,726 pounds, while the 170″ 4×4 Sprinter has a payload of 3,395 pounds.
 That means even though you have less space in the 144″, you can load it up with a few hundred more pounds.